Shanrah Wakefield

-Shanrah Wakefield (born April 18, 1985) is an Australia born writer and actress.
+Shanrah Wakefield is an Australia born writer and actress.
 Her writing credits include the Lifetime movie Wrong Swipe (2016), which she co-wrote with Sophie Tilson.
 In acting, she was one of the stars of the 2009 web series, OzGirl, and joined the Australian sketch comedy series, Kinne in 2015.

 Early life

-Wakefield was born in Moe, a city in Victoria, Australia, where her parents, David and Toni Wakefield, owned Safetech Pty Ltd, a manufacturer of materials handling equipment.
+Wakefield was born in Moe, a town in the Gippsland region of Victoria, Australia, where her parents, David and Toni Wakefield, owned Safetech Pty Ltd, a manufacturer of materials handling equipment.

 She is a graduate of Monash University in Melbourne, where she earned degrees in Liberal Arts and Law.
 She also studied, for a time, at the Lee Strasburg Theater Institute in Los Angeles.

 Career

 In 2009, Wakefield starred in the Australia-based web series, OzGirl.
 The series won several awards including best actor at the 4th Annual ITVfest, which Wakefield shared with her co-star Sophie Tilson as well as the Streamy Award for best foreign web series.

 In 2011, she co-starred in ElfQuest: A Fan Imagining a web trailer endorsed by the creators of the comic book series, ElfQuest.

 In 2015, she joined the cast of the Australian sketch comedy show, Kinne, for its second season.

-In 2015, her screenplay for the movie, Wrong Swipe, which she wrote with her former OzGirl co-star, Sophie Tilson, was produced for Lifetime TV and aired on February 13, 2016.
+In 2015, her screenplay for the movie, Wrong Swipe, which she wrote with her former OzGirl co-star, Sophie Tilson, was produced for Lifetime TV and aired on 13 February 2016.
 She has had a number of subsequent TV movie writing credits.